-Verify proposed grades prior to construction to ensure adequate finished cover will be provided over all water mains (8 and 12 inch).
+Verify proposed grades prior to construction to ensure adequate finished cover will be provided over all water mains.

 The Contractor shall arrange for all survey required to install water main on line and grade as shown on the plans.

 The Contractor shall arrange with DMWW for all valves and hydrants to be operated only by DMWW's personnel.